 School ends at 3:05 pm.
-Students who are not picked up by 3:45 pm will be taken to the school office.
+Students who are not picked up by 3:45 pm will be taken to late pick up in the MPR.
 If you arrive after dismissal, please park and walk in to get your child.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents cannot be reached, the school will need to call the nearest police precinct to make arrangements for the child.